awsdocs/elb-network-load-balancers-user-guide/doc_source/load-balancer-troubleshooting.md

 ## Port allocation errors connecting through AWS PrivateLink<a name="port-allocation-errors-privatelink"></a>

 If your Network Load Balancer is associated with a VPC endpoint service, it supports 55,000 simultaneous connections or about 55,000 connections per minute to each unique target \(IP address and port\)\.
 If you exceed these connections, there is an increased chance of port allocation errors\.
-To fix the port allocation errors, add more targets to the target group\.
+Port allocation errors can be tracked using the `PortAllocationErrorCount` metric\.
+To fix port allocation errors, add more targets to the target group\.
+For more information, see [CloudWatch metrics for your Network Load Balancer](load-balancer-cloudwatch-metrics.md)\.

 ## Intermittent connection failure when client IP preservation is enabled<a name="intermittent-connection-failure"></a>